konnov/protocols-made-fun/_posts/2025-03-09-random-walks.md

 acceptors to 100 million random walks, we get to 94.5% coverage.
 Nice, though it took us 7.5 hours to get there.
 However, **on FPaxos with 4 acceptors, we get a poor coverage of 60.4% even with 100 million random walks, which took us 8.5 hours to run**.
-This benchmarks has about 11 million states.
+This benchmark has about 11 million states.
 So it is reasonably large, but, again, **not that large by the model checking standards**.

 Again, **it takes the model checker TLC up to 10 minutes to enumerate all the